Jeffrey D. Goldman: Other clients

-Goldman's other clients included Muhammad Ali, Eminem, Pearl Jam, Soulja Boy, Steven Van Zandt, Sony Music, Univision Music, Warner/Chappell Music, Warner Music Group, Robert Altman, Marlon Brando, Spike Lee, and Jack Nicholson.
+Goldman's other clients have included Muhammad Ali, Bad Bunny, Eminem, Pearl Jam, Soulja Boy, Steven Van Zandt, Sony Music, Spotify, Univision Music, Warner/Chappell Music, Warner Music Group, Robert Altman, Marlon Brando, Spike Lee, and Jack Nicholson.
 He also represented toy companies, automakers, pharmaceutical companies, cosmetics companies, and magazine publishers.

 In a case reminiscent of the Barbie Girl case, with its First Amendment overtones, he defended fashion designer Brian Lichtenberg in a trademark suit brought by pharmaceutical giant AbbVie objecting to Lichtenberg's parody sportswear—football jerseys with the words "Vicodin" and "Adderal" printed on the back where the player's name would ordinarily be found.

 Goldman also defended Target Corp. in a copyright ownership dispute over the iconic Uma Thurman photograph on the Pulp Fiction movie poster and soundtrack album cover.

 Other endeavors

 Goldman is the author of The Goldman Bros. on Olive Street: A St. Louis Story, a nonfiction monograph about a family-owned midwestern furniture store founded in the 19th century.

 In the mid-1980s, Goldman was a music critic and columnist for alternative weekly The Los Angeles Village View, focusing largely on punk rock and other alternative music.